Does Tea Tree Oil for Blepharitis Work? | Eye Love Cares

 Health Benefits of Tea Tree Oil

 There are many general health benefits of tea tree oil, which is why it has become such a popular choice for treating a variety of different conditions.
 It can also be used simply for conditioning the skin and hair.
 Many people use it to treat acne and fungal infections, and it can also be used to soothe bug bites and other types of infections throughout the body.
-When added to a warm bath, it can even help soothe the throat and lung infections.
+When added to a warm bath, it can even help soothe the throat and some lung infections.

 There are many reasons why tea tree oil works so well to treat all of these conditions.
 It naturally kills a variety of different bacteria and fungi but doesn’t have the harshness of many manufactured chemicals that are designed to do the same thing.
 If you have allergies, tea tree oil also naturally reduces your chances of a reaction.
+If you suffer from demodex blepharitis, tea tree oil does the job to eradicate these nasty mites.

 Tea tree oil is also naturally very moisturizing.
 It is quite soothing on the skin and balances oil production, so the skin feels healthy without overproducing oil.
 It is a common myth that people with oily skin should not put oil on their face, but this is actually not true.
 In many cases, oily skin overproduces oil because it is naturally dry.
 Therefore, putting oil on the skin will actually balance everything out.